-45 State contracted price.
-The other two have to do with therapeutic cannabis.
-One of the bills looks to

-- severe insomnia, moderate to sever anxiety, and Lyme Disease including post-syndrome Lyme 47 - Disease.
-48

-- 1 Emails for newly elected Legislators will be available shortly.
-They are making themselves available - 2 for meetings/presentations.
-They are also working on having office hours once a month at the Library. - 3 - 4 Representative Rosemarie Rung commented on it being a privilege to representative Merrimack.
-She - 5 urged the Council, staff, and residents to reach out, and provided her contact information (424-6664). - 6 She spoke of a Legislative Service Request (LSR) she submitted as a result of a public workshop held - 7 in Litchfield regarding the process of NHDES for setting maximum contamination levels for PFOA - 8 and three other PFAS chemicals.
-During that meeting, the Deputy Commissioner, mentioned that the - 9 financial penalties in RSA 125-C hadn't been updated since 1996.
-The LSR looks to bring those up to 10 the cost of living for today. - 11 - 12 She stated they would reach out to the rest of the Delegation, but there will be at least one - 13 Representative in attendance for every Town Council meeting. - 14 - Councilor Boyd requested Representative Thomas inform the Council when a hearing date is set forthe Bill on blood testing. - 17 - 18 Representative Nancy Murphy thanked the Council and community for its support.
-She spoke of three - 19 LSRs she filed; the first establishes a commission to study health impacts and the extent of exposure of - 20 Merrimack residents and surrounding areas. - 21 - 22 The second is a Medicaid mental health bill requiring parity in the spend down requirement for mental - health and medical expenses.
-She discovered that for some reason people on Medicaid that have - 24 medical bills and mental health bills are allowed to use medical bills for their spend down at any point - as long as it remains unpaid; however, mental health bills can only be used for that spend down in the - month of service.
-For someone that has a \$60 spend down every week, they don't reach that spend down until the last few days of the month and get insurance for 3 days and then go through the same - down until the last few days of the month and get insurance for 3 days and then go through the santhing again. - 29 - 30 The third LSR is establishing a commission to study environmentally triggered chronic illness. - 31 - Representative Kathy Stack spoke of an LSR she submitted relative to private well testing and future development in the Town and who will bear the cost of providing filtration.
-Her desire was to shed some light on monetary concerns of the MVD, and shift the monetary burden to where they rightfully belong. - 35 36 - Councilor Albert remarked in the past year Representatives have spoken to the Council informing they are reformulating a formula on the valuation of utility properties (HB324).
-As that could impact the community, he requested the Representative keep a watchful eye on it. - 40 - He spoke of the F.E.
-Everett Turnpike widening project noting the presentation that was provided theCouncil, and of being bothered by the promotion of the possibility of a swap where the Town would - 43 take ownership of the maintenance of Industrial Drive/Continental Boulevard for two toll booths (exits - 10 and 11) that are losing money.
-He requested Representatives keep an eye on that and perhaps get - 45 some movement on that. - 46 - With regard to the widening, there are several neighborhoods that will require adequate sound andsight protection.
-The Council forwarded a list of those areas. - 49
+Emails for newly elected Legislators will be available shortly.
+They are making themselves available for meetings/presentations.
+They are also working on having office hours once a month at the Library.

+Representative Rosemarie Rung commented on it being a privilege to representative Merrimack.
+She urged the Council, staff, and residents to reach out, and provided her contact information (424-6664).
+She spoke of a Legislative Service Request (LSR) she submitted as a result of a public workshop held in Litchfield regarding the process of NHDES for setting maximum contamination levels for PFOA and three other PFAS chemicals.
+During that meeting, the Deputy Commissioner, mentioned that the financial penalties in RSA 125-C hadn't been updated since 1996.
+The LSR looks to bring those up to the cost of living for today.

+She stated they would reach out to the rest of the Delegation, but there will be at least one Representative in attendance for every Town Council meeting.

+Councilor Boyd requested Representative Thomas inform the Council when a hearing date is set for the Bill on blood testing.

+Representative Nancy Murphy thanked the Council and community for its support.
+She spoke of three LSRs she filed; the first establishes a commission to study health impacts and the extent of exposure of Merrimack residents and surrounding areas.

+The second is a Medicaid mental health bill requiring parity in the spend down requirement for mental health and medical expenses.
+She discovered that for some reason people on Medicaid that have medical bills and mental health bills are allowed to use medical bills for their spend down at any point as long as it remains unpaid; however, mental health bills can only be used for that spend down in the month of service.
+For someone that has a \$60 spend down every week, they don't reach that spend down until the last few days of the month and get insurance for 3 days and then go through the same thing again.

+The third LSR is establishing a commission to study environmentally triggered chronic illness.

+Representative Kathy Stack spoke of an LSR she submitted relative to private well testing and future development in the Town and who will bear the cost of providing filtration.
+Her desire was to shed some light on monetary concerns of the MVD, and shift the monetary burden to where they rightfully belong.

+Councilor Albert remarked in the past year Representatives have spoken to the Council informing they are reformulating a formula on the valuation of utility properties (HB324).
+As that could impact the community, he requested the Representative keep a watchful eye on it.

+He spoke of the F.E.
+Everett Turnpike widening project noting the presentation that was provided the Council, and of being bothered by the promotion of the possibility of a swap where the Town would take ownership of the maintenance of Industrial Drive/Continental Boulevard for two toll booths (exits

+10 and 11) that are losing money.
+He requested Representatives keep an eye on that and perhaps get some movement on that.

+With regard to the widening, there are several neighborhoods that will require adequate sound and sight protection.
+The Council forwarded a list of those areas.